 BCPL Nonfiction Santa collection

-Kelsey Shackelford is the Community Events Liaison for Boone County Public Library.
+Kelsey Shackelford is a BCPL patron and the former Community Events Liaison for the Library.